afuguntoo/SE-assignment2/README.md

 3.1.
 Conflicts:
 - Merging PR #5 with PR #6 caused a conflict in the greeting section, which was resolved by combining all greetings and retaining the user input functionality
+- Feature-Introduction vs Feature-Goals: Both branches added user input sections for introduction and goals.
+The conflict was resolved by separating the two sections so that both features work correctly and then merging them in the main branch.
+- Feature-2 vs Main: Both branches modified the greeting message in Hwork.py.
+The conflict was resolved manually to keep the final greeting consistent.

 ## 4. Workflow Summary
 This project follows a structured Git workflow: